 Back in the Celestial Isthimus, Kordax calls Aquaman weak for his human bloodline and smiles as it seems he has the advantage over Aquaman.
 Aquaman is able to summon a water dragon that bites Kordax’s lower-half.

-Back in the regular world Kordax has fallen unconcious.
+Back in the regular world, Kordax has fallen unconscious.
 Aquaman then calls out any Scorpio soldier who still stands with Kordax to face him.
 Aquaman then tells Tula to call the Drift to start rounding up Scorpio soldiers.
 He then calls for the Aquarium Prison to open back up under new management.

 Later, Aquaman, with Mera, Tempest, and Tula by his side, gives a speech to all the Atlanteans to unify everyone again.
 He then thanks the Sea Devils for all their help.

 Afterward, Aquaman and Mera are able to spend some alone time together to relax.
 End of issue.